Alcohol and drugs

 How can someone access the service?

 This is an open access service, so anyone can refer or be referred to it.
-Some people come themselves, others are sent to us by professionals such as the Community Care Access Team, GPs and other doctors, community mental health teams, social work services, criminal justice services, prison services, voluntary agencies, children's services, homeless and housing services, or support workers.
+Some people come themselves, others are sent to us by professionals such as the Council's Early Intervention and Prevention Team, GPs and other doctors, community mental health teams, social work services, criminal justice services, prison services, voluntary agencies, children's services, homeless and housing services, or support workers.

 Can I refer a friend or a member of my family?

 Yes, but only if that person agrees to that and they wish to address their drug or alcohol use.
 You can also contact us so that we can put you in touch with services which will help and support you as a carer or relative of someone with a drug/alcohol issue.

 You can contact us directly by telephone on 01738 474455, email: firstname.lastname@example.org or at the Drug & Alcohol Team, Highland House, (Suite A3), St Catherine's Road, Perth PH1 5YA.

 You can also get in touch with us through any social work office or by contacting the Early Intervention and Prevention Team on 0345 30 111 20 or by email at email@example.com.

 Who can I contact if I need help outside office hours or in a crisis?